 Astringents are best applied only to problem areas of skin to prevent excessive dryness.

 Some common toners include alum, oatmeal, acacia, yarrow, witch hazel, distilled vinegar.
 Astringent preparations include silver nitrate, potassium permanganate, zinc oxide, zinc sulfate, and especially alcohol.

 Hydrosols are the product of essential oils usually obtained by steam distillation from aromatic plants.
 Hydrosols go by other names including floral water, herbal distillates, hydrolate, herbal water and essential water.
 Because hydrosols are produced at high temperatures and are somewhat acidic, they tend to inhibit bacterial growth but they’re not sterile.

 Hydrosols can also help the skin get back a normal pH by being more acidic, where shaving soaps and creams may be more alkaline.
 The traditional hydrosols most associated with shaving are rose and lavender.
 Rose distillates are known to be mildly antibacterial, while lavender distillates are mildly antiseptic.

 By the way, its a good idea to keep hydrosols refrigerated, like milk.
 They’ll last longer, and they can feel nice in the heat of the summer.

-Ingredients to avoid: high concentrations of alcohol and/or lemon oil (especially if you’re looking for the best aftershave for sensitive skin), camphor, or eucalyptus; grapefruit (if you’re going to be outdoors a lot) and grapefruit seed extract, and lanolin.
+Ingredients and additives to avoid: high concentrations of alcohol and/or lemon oil (especially if you’re looking for the best aftershave for sensitive skin), camphor, or eucalyptus; grapefruit (if you’re going to be outdoors a lot) and grapefruit seed extract, and lanolin.